 A common complaint we hear almost daily from patients involves the discomfort of having a chronic dry mouth.
-If you have experienced this condition before, you know just how uncomfortable a dry mouth is.
-Today we are going to look at what causes a dry mouth, side effects that occur as a result of not producing enough saliva, and what you can do to get some relief.
+If you have experienced this condition before, you know just how uncomfortable it is.
+Today we are going to look at what causes it and the side effects that occur as a result of not producing enough saliva, and what you can do to get some relief.

 Dry mouth, also called xerostomia, can be caused by many things.
 Certain medications, medical conditions such as Sjogren’s Syndrome and cancer treatments are a few of the causes of major dry mouth.
 As we age we can also become more susceptible.
 20% of the population has experienced symptoms related to a dry mouth!

-While the main complaint we hear involves discomfort, having a dry mouth has other complications.
+While the main complaint we hear involves discomfort, it does have other complications.
 Your saliva plays a role in preventing cavities by neutralizing the pH of your mouth.
-Without enough saliva you are at a very high risk of developing cavities.
+Without enough saliva, you are at a very high risk of developing cavities.
 Saliva is also the first step of digestion when you are eating.
-You may notice if you have dry mouth that it is more difficult to communicate as saliva helps lubricate the mouth and aid in speech.
+You may notice that it is more difficult to communicate as saliva helps lubricate the mouth and aids in speech.
 Finally, having a dry mouth puts you at a greater risk for oral conditions such as canker sores and even gingivitis.

 How can you manage the symptoms of dry mouth?